Heer Recruiters, Recruits, Teachers & Instructors:

 The white lightweight “Work Uniform” that was received on enlistment, stayed with the recruits in their footlocker for if and when it was ever needed again.
 It was used so they would not soil their new uniforms, but that happened anyway, for training's sake.

-The uniform was a spin on the general work outfits from the common citizen at the time of the 1800s into the 1900s it continued on and was the obvious pick for use with the recruits for the build-up to WWI as well as WWII.
-It was used throughout the war for these purposes, but I think from 1943 on as materials became harder to come by they were simply not available as the HBT became in demand for front-line use in camouflaged and gray uniforms.
+The uniform was a spin on the general work outfits of the common citizen at the time of the 1800s to the 1900s.
+It continued and was the obvious pick for use with the recruits for the build-up to WWI, as well as WWII.
+It was used throughout the war for these purposes, but I think from 1943 on, as materials became harder to come by, they were simply not available as the HBT became in demand for front-line use in camouflaged and gray uniforms.

-The uniform was pretty much the same for all the services, and most times it ended up on the bottom of the footlocker.
-But not always, some, if it was taken with them, ended up in use on the front lines, in the bone-white, at first then they started dyeing them feldgrau.
+The uniform was pretty much the same for all the services, and most times it ended up at the bottom of the footlocker.
+But not always, some, if it was taken with them, ended up in use on the front lines, in the bone-white, at first, then they started dyeing them feldgrau.

 Mark Stone